topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 # Web Stack Implementation (LEMP Stack)
-In Project 1, Webstack Implementation (LAMP Stack) uisng AWS was considered.
+In Project 1, I implemented LAMP Webs Stack uisng AWS Cloud Services.
 Link to project 1 : https://github.com/topyo/Webstack-Implementation.
-In Project 2, we will be considering the LEMP Stack Implentation using AWS.
+In Project 2, I will be implementing the LEMP Stack using AWS.
 This project follows similar concept as Project 1.

 ## What is a LEMP?
-LEMP is a deviation of the ubiquitary LAMP stack used for developing and deploying web applications.Generally, LAMP consists of Linux, Apache, MySQL, and PHP.
+LEMP is a deviation of the ubiquitary LAMP stack used for developing and deploying web applications.
+Generally, LAMP consists of Linux, Apache, MySQL, and PHP.
 Due to its flexibility, the components can easily be switched.
 With LEMP, Apache is replaced with the lightweight yet powerful Nginx.

 ![](Images/Nginx.png)

-## Naming / Pronounciation Convention
+## LEMP Naming / Pronounciation Convention
 LEMP is used due to the pronunciation for Nginx: Engine-X (en-juhn-ecks).
-Think of this, In English, the article an is used instead of a for hour even though it begins with a consonant.
+Consider this, In English language, the article "an" is used instead of "a" for hour even though it begins with a consonant.
 The importance is the sound of the first letter rather than its written representation.
 Besides, LEMP is actually pronounceable and doesn’t sound like reciting the alphabet (LEMP, 2021).
 The term LEMP is an acronym that represents L for the Linux Operating system, Nginx (pronounced as engine-x, hence the E in the acronym) web server, M for MySQL database, and P for PHP scripting language.

 ## LEMP Stands For:
 ## L- Linux Operating System